United States presidential visits to North Africa

-Nine presidents of the United States have made presidential visits to North Africa.
+Ten presidents of the United States have made presidential visits to North Africa.
 The first trips by a sitting president to countries in North Africa were those of Franklin D. Roosevelt, and were an offshoot of Allied diplomatic interactions during World War II.

 Of the five countries in the region, only Libya has not yet been visited by an American president.